 Serving as the Executive Secretary involves a number of roles to ensure the Secretariat runs smoothly and efficiently.
 These include ultimate responsibility for managing the staff, developing the PSC’s infrastructure, administering its budget, communicating with the public and more than 200 national delegates, and executing certain Commission decisions.
 He is immensely proud of the Secretariat’s work and its support for the Parties as they implement the Pacific Salmon Treaty within and across their borders.

-Julie started with the Pacific Salmon Commission Secretariat in 2000.
-She has 15 years’ experience analyzing scales and otoliths in support of the Fraser River management program.
-She holds a diploma from British Columbia Institute of Technology in Fish and Wildlife.
+Julie started in the scale lab at the PSC in the spring of 2000.
+She has many years’ experience analyzing scales and otoliths in support of the Fraser River management program.
+She holds a diploma of technology from British Columbia Institute of Technology in Fish, Wildlife and Recreation.

 Kimberly joined the PSC Secretariat as the Receptionist/Secretary in June 2004.
 Previously, she had completed a General Arts diploma at Sheridan College and after working in the corporate sector, went back to school to train as a Medical Office Assistant.
 Coming to the PSC was a major change in direction, but one that has been interesting and challenging.
 Now, after 10 years, Kimberly has been given the opportunity to face a new challenge as the PSC’s Meeting Planner.
 She is responsible for securing meeting space and guest rooms for the various Panel and Committee meetings as well as for the three large Commission meetings during the year.
 Kimberly is also responsible for supervising the Secretariat’s Administrative Assistant.